day8/re-frame/README.md

 runs query functions on the app state, `s`, efficiently computing reactive, multi-layered, "materialised views" of `s`.

-If you've used `react-redux`, query functions serve essentially the same purpose as the commonly used `mapStateToProps`.
+Relax about any unfamiliar terminology, you'll soon see how simple the code actually is.

-(Relax about any unfamiliar terminology, you'll soon see how simple the code actually is)
+*js programmers:* if you've used `react-redux`, query functions serve essentially the same purpose as `mapStateToProps`.
+Apparently.

 ### Domino 5 - View